Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.18

-  The link language of target when evaluating link options.
+  The link language of the target when evaluating link options.
   See :ref:`the related boolean expression
   <Boolean LINK_LANGUAGE Generator Expression>` ``$<LINK_LANGUAGE:language>``
   for notes about the portability of this generator expression.